GluuFederation/gluu-gateway/kong-openid-rp/README.md

  - client_secret - OPTIONAL, client_secret of OAuth client
  - authorization_redirect_uri - REQUIRED, This is the URL on your website that the OpenID Connect Provider (OP) will redirect the person to after successful authorization.
  - oxd_host - REQUIRED, host of the oxd server (default: localhost.
 It is recommended to have oxd server on localhost.)
- - oxd_port - REQUIRED, port of the oxd server (oxd server default port is 8099)
  - scope - REQUIRED, It is the user claims which you want in user information.

 You can also passed some extra parameters.
 For detail refer [oxd-config](https://gluu.org/docs/oxd/protocol/#register-site)